SharePoint/sp-dev-docs/docs/general-development/managed-metadata-and-navigation-in-sharepoint.md

-Learn about enterprise managed metadata (EMM) and navigation features in SharePoint 2013.
+Learn about enterprise managed metadata (EMM) and navigation features in SharePoint.
-## Managed metadata feature enhancements in SharePoint 2013 for developers
+## Managed metadata feature enhancements in SharePoint for developers
 <a name="SP15_ManagedMetadataAndNav_ManagedMetadataFeatureEnhancements"> </a>

 You can use managed metadata to build taxonomies and tagging strategies that meet specific, detailed business needs.
-In SharePoint 2013, the basic managed metadata API set is expanded and enhanced to provide more capabilities and scenario support.
+In SharePoint, the basic managed metadata API set is expanded and enhanced to provide more capabilities and scenario support.